Back to prior page

 1922 - 1978

-After exiting Republic for the second time, Lynne free-lanced and can be seen in outdoor adventures with Gene Autry (at Columbia), Kirby Grant (Monogram mountie series) and with Tim Holt at RKO.
-Lynne also worked in various early TV shows.
-In her early thirties, Lynne retired around 1955 to devote time to her family and personal activities.
+After exiting Republic for the second time, Lynn free-lanced and can be spotted in outdoor adventures with Gene Autry (at Columbia Pictures), Kirby Grant (Monogram mountie series), and at RKO with Tim Holt.
+She also worked in various 1950s TV shows including Autry's television program.

 (Courtesy of Scott Groll)

-Above is the marker of Lynne Roberts at Forest Lawn - Hollywood Hills.
 At the time of her passing, Lynne was separated from her husband, former pro wrestler Don Sebastian.

-Lynne ... in the movies
+In the movies

 L-to-R in the above lobby card: Richard "Chito" Martin has his gun on the crowd while Tim Holt and Lynne Roberts give a helping hand to veteran actor Regis Toomey in DYNAMITE PASS (RKO, 1950).
+This was one of her last movie roles.
+She did do some 1950s television work.

 (Courtesy of Lynne's grandson, Paul Samuels)

-One of Lynne's hobbies was raising, breeding and showing Kerry blue terriers.
+One of Lynne's hobbies was raising, breeding, and showing Kerry blue terriers.
 The above photo appears to be late 1940s - early 1950s and this is probably the backyard of Lynne's home in Van Nuys, California.
 For more info on the Kerry blue terrier, go to: http://www.uskbtc.com/ and http://www.kerryblues.info/

 (Courtesy of Lynne's grandson, Paul Samuels)

-Lynne loved dogs of all types, and her son Bill Samuels adds: "The cocker spaniel's name was "Buddy".
+Lynne loved dogs of all types and her son Bill Samuels adds: "The cocker spaniel's name was "Buddy".
 The picture was taken in early 40's when I was around 1 - 1 1/2 yrs old.
 We lived on Kilkea St. in L.A."

 (Courtesy of Lynne's grandson, Paul Samuels)